Sound healing: The word is emotive.

 Of course for sound healing, certain tools will be required.
 Some of these instruments are easily found or learned.
 For others, they might require professionals or special circumstances.

 Didgeridoos originated in Australia as an indigenous and spiritual instrument 1,500 years ago.
-Its original purposes are believed to be ceremonial.
+Its original purposes were ceremonial.

 In 2005, the British Medical Journal discovered that playing the didgeridoo reduced both snoring and sleep apnea, by strengthening the muscles of the upper airway.
 It also improves the symptoms of asthma.

 Originating from West Africa, the djembe is a wooden drum dressed in rope and goat hide.
 Typically it used to alter consciousness by inducing trances.
-It is said that it calms the spirit and reduces stress, most likely in playing it.
-This is a common drum in drumming circles.
-They are also used for meditation.
+It calms the spirit and reduces stress.
+This is a common drum in drumming circles and meditation practice.

 It’s almost as though this instrument were a cross between a harp, a drum, and a keyboard.
 With its absolutely enchanting sound, many claim that it is the best sound to listen to calm the mind, relax, and meditate.
 As it is very calming, it reduces stress and anxiety.

-This a very ethereal instrument that might inspire feelings of wanderlust or nostalgia, and is best used to resolve emotional turmoil.
+This a very ethereal instrument and helps resolve emotional turmoil.
 It is also atmospheric and is therefore perfect for concentration.
 It has its origins in medieval Europe.

 Native American Flute